scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Host addressing agnostic.* SCION decouples routing from end-host addressing: inter-domain routing is based on ISD-AS tuples rather than on end-host addresses.
 This design decision has two outcomes: First of all, SCION can reuse existing host addressing schemes, such as IPv6, IPv4, or others.
 Second, the control plane does not carry prefix information.
-Packets contain hop-by-hop path information so that routers do not need to look up routing tables (avoiding the need for dedicated hardware).
+Thanks to PCFS, packets contain forwarding state, so routers do not need to look up routing tables (avoiding the need for dedicated hardware).

 - *Transparency.* SCION end hosts have full visibility of the inter-domain path where their data is forwarded.
 This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end hosts have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION, therefore, makes it harder to redirect traffic through an adversary's vantage point.